ormsport/ToshibaCarrierHvac/README.md

 See images [here](/images)

 ## Sample Circuit
-Note: If using ESP8266 or ESP32 please always use with TTL level shifter (5V to 3.3V TTL)
+Note: If using ESP8266 or ESP32 please always use with TTL shifter (5V to 3.3V TTL)

 ![Sample Circuit](images/circuit.png?raw=true "Sample Circuit")